 Coronavirus Prevention and Symptoms

-Some prevention tips: Stay at home and social distance.
-Don’t travel to China or any heavily affected country, clean surfaces thoroughly with disinfectant, wash hands, keep your hands away from your face, use a face mask (but don’t hoard them), stay away from sick people, and stay healthy (eat well, get rest, exercise and take any supplements for what you might be missing in your diet.)
+Some prevention tips: Stay at home as much as possible and social distance.
+Don’t travel to any heavily affected countries, clean surfaces thoroughly with disinfectant, wash hands, keep your hands away from your face, use a face mask (but don’t hoard them), stay away from sick people, and stay healthy (eat well, get rest, exercise and take any supplements for what you might be missing in your diet.)
 Social Distancing is only smart.
 This will get worse before it gets better, so let’s sacrifice work and fun for a bit and cut off the spread of this infection!

 Some common Coronavirus symptoms: Within the first 2 weeks, you may have a fever, cough, and shortness of breath, or some difficulty breathing.
 This is pretty similar to any common flu.
 In the worst cases, congestion becomes heavy enough that you feel like you’re drowning.
 It’s pneumonia that seems to be the biggest danger.

 Do I have coronavirus Covid-19?

 If you feel sick with symptoms, and you’ve been around someone that might be infected, call your doctor.
 They’ll direct you to a safe place to be tested.
 If you’re sick and it’s worse than usual, call your doctor.
 It can cause respiratory illness, and many infected patients get pneumonia in both lungs.
 You’ll be tested, and depending on the results, you’ll either be quarantined or made to self-monitor.
 There are a number of vaccines being distributed in phases as of this publication date.
 (518,381 cumulative does administed in Hawaii.)

 What’s new with Coronavirus in Hawaii?